Summary

 The Range Rover Sport received many positive reviews from the UK automotive media.
 It got particular praise for its ability to combine on-road and off-road performance, as well as comfort and luxury.
 However, like most Land Rover models, it was criticised for a high number of reliability and quality problems.
 We explain this in more detail in the ‘Reliability rating’ section below.

-As of May 2024, the Range Rover Sport holds a Used Car Expert Rating of E, with a score of 47%.
+No longer on sale, the Range Rover Sport holds a Used Car Expert Rating of E, with a score of 47%.
 It scored well for its media reviews, but very poor scores for reliability and running costs drag the overall rating down.

 Key specifications